Package Leaflet: Information for the User

 Women weighing less than 50 kg or more than 90 kg

-The efficacy and safety of Ganirelix have not been established in women weighing less than 50 kg or more than 90 kg.
+The efficacy and safety of ganirelix have not been established in women weighing less than 50 kg or more than 90 kg.
 Consult your doctor for more information.

 Children and adolescents

-Use of Ganirelix Gedeon Richter with other medicines
+Using Ganirelix Gedeon Richter with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medicine.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.

 Pregnancy, breastfeeding and fertility